No Stranger To Doggy Danger

 Self-connected desires have a “why” that is motivated from the inside out.

-A weak desire is something you do in order to comply with something outside you that you buy into just enough to recognize that it serves you at least SOME of the time.
+that you buy into just enough to recognize that it serves you at least SOME of the time.
 The inspiration for such a desire is also weak, because it is about complying to avoid creating a gap, and not about filling a gap you want to fill.
 If the inspiration is weak, so is the desire.
 (Please see the post before this one for an explanation of the relationship of inspiration to desire.)

 How Inspiration Creates Desire

-There was a time in the early-80’s when, in spite of the three cups of coffee I’d consumed in less than an hour, I quite literally was having trouble keeping my eyes open sitting at my desk at the sales job I had—and this went on for weeks.
+here was a time in the early-80’s when, in spite of the three cups of coffee I’d consumed in less than an hour, I quite literally was having trouble keeping my eyes open sitting at my desk at the sales job I had—and this went on for weeks.

 I thought I wanted out, but we already had a 15-month-old and Sue was pregnant with another, and my logical mind told me that the lucrative job I held was one I ought to keep—in spite of the fact that my body was telling me otherwise.

-I was bored silly and felt trapped, but the desire to keep a relatively reliable income stream overrode the desire to try something new.
+desire to keep a relatively reliable income stream overrode the desire to try something new.
 Bringing another life into the house was a big enough change, and I didn’t want to introduce another.

 But It’s no fun to do stuff you don’t buy into or like, and doing stuff that bores you or that you don’t like for too long—without some kind of coping strategy—can have negative effects on both psychological and physical wellbeing.
 It wasn’t long before my discomfort inspired the desire to seek new employment—the balance of desire had shifted.